NRI Full Form-Non Resident Indian

 Benefits of NRI Status

-NRIs enjoy several privileges, including:
+NRIs enjoy several privileges:

 NRI Banking and Account Types

-1. Non-Resident External (NRE) Account:
+- Non-Resident External (NRE) Account: INR-based, fully repatriable, tax-free interest.

-3. Foreign Currency Non-Resident (FCNR) Account:
+- Foreign Currency Non-Resident (FCNR) Account: In foreign currency, fully repatriable, no currency risk.

 Investment Options for NRIs

-NRIs can invest in various financial instruments in India:
+NRIs can invest in various instruments:

-2. Real Estate: NRIs can invest in residential and commercial properties (excluding agricultural land).
+- Real Estate: Residential and commercial properties (excluding agricultural land).

-6. Gold Investments: NRIs can invest in Sovereign Gold Bonds (SGBs) and digital gold.
+- Gold Investments: Sovereign Gold Bonds and digital gold.

 Taxation for NRIs in India